Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Conclusion and Future Work

 In this work, we conducted an extensive comparison of soft robot policy learning using the fully implicit simulator \textsc{DisMech} and the explicit simulator \textsc{Elastica} across four representative manipulation tasks.
 We also introduced \textit{delta natural curvature control} as an intuitive and efficient method for controlling soft, rod-like robots.
 Despite both simulators relying on similar reduced-order centerline formulations, \textsc{DisMech} consistently achieved comparable control performance while offering up to $22\times$ faster training and nearly $40\times$ faster parallel stepping.
 Sim-to-sim evaluations further confirmed that \textsc{DisMech} closely reproduces \textsc{Elastica}’s dynamics, with differences arising primarily from contact modeling rather than elastic behavior.

 Several exciting avenues remain for future work.
 The most immediate direction is to transition \textsc{DisMech} from CPU to GPU.
 GPU implementation will be key to achieving the large-scale parallelization seen in rigid-body simulators and would make on-policy learning substantially more feasible.
 Finally, effective sim-to-real transfer strategies for delta natural curvature policies must be developed and validated through real robot deployment.
-To accomplish this, a sim-to-real mapping function $f(\Delta \bar{\boldsymbol \kappa}_i)$ that translate delta natural curvature actions into real, hardware-specific inputs (e.g., voltage for shape memory alloy (SMA) actuators), must be established.
+To accomplish this, a sim-to-real mapping function $f(\Delta \bar{\boldsymbol \kappa}_i)$ that translates delta natural curvature actions into real, hardware-specific inputs (e.g., voltage for shape memory alloy (SMA) actuators), must be established.
 For quasi-static behaviors, a simple data-driven mapping from delta curvature commands to actuator signals may suffice, whereas dynamic control will require actuator-aware modeling of SMA dynamics.
+Conditioning on the history may also be necessary in order to model the hysteresis effect common in real soft manipulators.